John’s been in touch with the latest on his minimum gauge railway.

 When “Emma” misbehaves I remind myself that honoring locomotive 13 of a railroad known as the Gorre and Dapheted (pronounced Gore and Defeated) may not have been my best idea — Even if I did change the number…

-A huge thanks to John for sharing his update.
+A big thank to John for sharing the latest on his minimum gauge railway.

-If you want to get up to speed, his last post is here.
+If you want to get up to speed, John’s last post is here.

-I so enjoy looing through my inbox each morning, especially when there’s a missive like John’s.
+I so enjoy looking through my inbox each morning, especially when there’s a missive like John’s.

 It’s wonderful to see what you all are getting up to.